 - Place the sauce in the base of the slow cooker pot.
-Put the lamb shanks on top of the sauce, so the bone of the shanks is sitting pointing up.
+Put the lamb shanks on top of the sauce, positioning the shanks so the meaty part is submerged as much as possibly in the sauce.
 Spoon a little bit of the sauce over the meaty parts of the lamb shanks that are sticking out of the sauce.

 - Once the lamb has finished cooking, carefully lift out the shanks and set aside.

 - If you can put your slow cooker pot directly over a heat source (i.e. you can put it on the stove), leave the sauce in the pot, otherwise transfer to a pan.
 Heat the sauce up until it's bubbling and stir it occasionally, allowing it to cook, uncovered, for about 10-15 minutes until it reduces and thickens a little.
 While this is happening, dissolve the arrowroot flour in a tablespoon of water and add this to the pot as well, to help thicken the sauce.
 Season the sauce with salt and pepper to taste.